Georgia holds vote after ex-president Saakashvili's arrest - RFI

 Tbilisi (AFP)

+The detention on Friday of Georgia's foremost opposition figure upon his return from exile deepened a protracted political crisis in the Caucasus nation.
-Saakashvili founded Georgia's main opposition party, the United National Movement (UNM), and was president between 2003-2013.

-The 53-year-old said Friday he had returned from Ukraine, where he heads a Ukrainian government agency steering reforms.
+Founder of Georgia's main opposition party, the United National Movement (UNM) and president between 2003-2013, the Saakashvili, 53, said Friday he had secretly returned from Ukraine, where he heads a Ukrainian government agency steering reforms.

-The flamboyant pro-Western reformer was detained shortly afterwards over a 2018 conviction in absentia on abuse of office charges.
-He denies wrongdoing and had denounced his sentence of six years in jail as politically motivated.
+The flamboyant pro-Western reformer, who in 2003 led the peaceful "Rose Revolution" that ousted Communist-era elites, was detained shortly afterwards over a 2018 conviction in absentia on abuse of office charges.

+He has denied any wrongdoing, denounced his sentence of six years in jail as politically motivated, and following his arrest went on hunger strike, Georgia's rights ombudsperson said.

 His jailing will almost certainly spark upheaval in the small ex-Soviet nation that has been plagued for years by political instability.